blaenk/blaenk.github.io/provider/pages/uses-this.markdown

 [Pygments]: http://pygments.org/
 [MathJax]: http://www.mathjax.org/

 It is [heavily modified] from plain Hakyll, although that's more or less the point.
 Hakyll is more of a library for static site generation which one employs how they see fit, rather than a framework that is worked under.
 I created various Pandoc [abstract syntax tree] (AST) transformers to implement features such as table of contents generation and pygments syntax highlighting integration.
 I also implemented a Haskell compiler for automatic abbreviation substitution.
-Perhaps best of all, I also [implemented live editing], where my changes show up instantly in my browser as soon as I save the file --- which has completely changed the way I write content for this site.
+Perhaps best of all, I also [implemented live editing], where my changes show up instantly in my browser as soon as I save the file---which has completely changed the way I write content for this site.
 This is accomplished via Haskell STM Channels piped to HTML5 WebSockets.

 [heavily modified]: /tags/hakyll/
 [abstract syntax tree]: http://en.wikipedia.org/wiki/Abstract_syntax_tree